Fanfiction, of Suoh Mikoto and Kusanagi Izumo. (Mikoto X Izumo)

 * * *

-Sometimes all the wishes are to become true... however why happiness is not to some people?
+Sometimes all the wishes are to become true... but happiness is only there for some people?

-While they endure the darkness, there's always more darkness to come, whether they ask for it, or they don't.
+While they endure the darkness, there's always more darkness to come, anyway, whether they ask for it, or they don't?

 Is it not unfair?

-Probably those people are the only ones who had found the true happiness, and are happier than anyone alive...
+Probably those people are the ones who had found true happiness, and are happier than anyone alive.

 * * *

 Next day, I must've slept after writing drunk.
-Who knew that I, Yata, was able to write such profound matters?
+Who knew that I, silly Yata, is able to write such profound and dark matters?
 I need a prize.

 I feel better today.
 I am really glad that I started this diary.
-Now I understood why you, Kusanagi-san, my old friend, thought of your diary as a close friend.
+Now I understood why you, Kusanagi-san, my old fella, thought of your diary as a close friend.

 Walking towards our ominous target, we studied every alley, and every corner around Shizume.
-Asking to remember as much memories as our brains were possible to recall.
+Asking to remember and collect as many memories as our brains were able to recall.
 Smelling the air that used to be our source of harmony, then looking at the sky, praying for a good fortune.
 We weren't able to go back to the bar, to smell the bar for the last time, or to utter our goodbyes to those who we loved.
-It was all so sudden, and hard to believe.
+It was all so sudden, and hard to believe is happening.
 The decision, and the fact that... we might not able to make it back.

 I walked towards Kusanagi, and asked him with a smile on my face how does he feel.
-"No matter what happens is for the best... 'something good will surely happen', was Tatara's favourite quote, remember?", he wisely answered me, which heaved off the pain in my, and everyone's heart.
-Then, I remember him whispering something to himself, something like, "I promise I will seek your happiness before anyone's..."
+"No matter what happens is for the best... 'something good will surely happen', was Tatara's favourite quote, remember?", he wisely answered me, which heaved off the pain in my -and everyone's- heart.
+Then, I remember him whispering something to himself, something like, "I promise I will seek your happiness before anyone's...", he was probably talking about Anna?
+The poor very young lady... she has nothing to do with this tragedy.

-We finally, stopped at the front gate of the grand museum, that has become the red king's mansion.
+We finally, stopped at the front gate of the city's most grand museum -was- that has become the red king's mansion and residence now...

-Kusanagi hesitated, although he was the one to lead us there, and who had an infinite sort of confidence in his walk since we had left the meeting.
+Kusanagi hesitated, although he was the one to lead us there, walking with infinite confidence since we've left the retarded general.

-"For Homra!", I remember we all agreed.
+"For Homra!", I remember we all shouted, fisting around strength, hope, and brotherhood.
 He pushed the door open.

 I shall come back later...